Aloksmvdu/simple-tcp-socket-file-transfer/README.md

 # simple-tcp-socket-file-transfer
-Tcp socket written to send send a file fromone side to other end using tcp raw tcp socket.
+Tcp socket written to send send a file from one side to other end using tcp raw tcp socket.